 Ozone water is the safest home treatment.
 It may treat skin conditions and promote wound healing.
 Additionally, it’s antiseptic properties may be beneficial for oral infections and ulcers.

 Rectal, vaginal, and ear insufflation is what it sounds like – blowing ozone gas directly into a body cavity.
 It treats localized conditions, such as sinus pressure and vaginal infections.

 Always consult a medical professional before attempting ozone therapy at home.

 In conclusion, when administered in the right doses, it may benefit most people in some way.
 Various studies look at its possible uses, including immune system support, pain, and inflammation relief, and wound healing.
 While some reports found it safe, it’s a toxic gas that carries possible risks.

-Yunique Medical offers a range of cutting edge treatments.
+YM offers a range of cutting-edge treatments.
 We have offices in Ocala, Daytona, Fruitland Park, and Orlando.
 Contact us today and find out how we can help you reach your health goals!